mmb-irb/MDposit-client-build/README.md

 * optionsLabel - Name of the options in the browse selector and the data summary
 * optionsNiceNames - Nice names for every possible value in the options field.
 Non-matching values will remain as they are.
 * queryFields - Fields to be queried in the search and advanced search pages and their configurations
+* options - Additional flags which may be used by the client

 ### Modify .gitlab-ci.yml file